murawaki/nbseg-perl/README.rst

 This repository contains Perl code I no longer use, including

 * a group of Dirichlet/Pitman-Yor processes,
-* a character-based bigram word model, and
+* a character-bigram-based zerogram word model, and
 * unigram/bigram word models with token-based, block and type-based sampling.